 The palace was deserted after King Narai's death in 1688.
 It was not until the reign of King Mongkut in the 19th century that the palace was restored and some new buildings were added.
 Today, the palace serves as a museum that displays various artefacts and exhibits related to the history and culture of Lopburi.

-Lop Buri is a true gem of a city, boasting a rich history, diverse culture, and a unique natural environment that will leave visitors in awe.
-If you're looking for stunning panoramic views of the city and surrounding countryside, head to Khao Wong Pra Chan, a locally renowned hill in the western part of the province.
+Lop Buri is a true gem of a city, boasting a rich history, and diverse culture.
+Also for stunning panoramic views of the city and surrounding countryside, head to Khao Wong Pra Chan, a locally renowned hill in the western part of the province.

-The city is home to a variety of attractions, from ancient ruins and beautiful temples to vibrant markets and charming streets filled with curious monkeys.
-Whether you're a history buff, a nature lover, or simply looking for a new adventure, Lop Buri has something exciting in store for you.
+In conclusion.
+The city is home to many attractions, from ancient ruins and beautiful temples to vibrant markets and charming streets filled with curious monkeys.

 TRANSPORT